 Older Spot devices and Spots with cheap plans may need to be restarted in Carmacks.
 In fact, you may as well turn the things off once your boat is in the staging area and turn it back on once you start getting prepared for departure.
 If you head off into town, please turn off your tracker or leave it at the checkpoint.
 Otherwise the tracking software thinks you have paddled off downstream.
 The gear checker will tell you to verify that it is on and tracking.

 A volunteer will advise you when to move your boat down to the dock for departure.
 At congested times, things will be hectic.
 Voyageurs depart from their mooring position: they do not use the dock for departure.

 You should also read the Carmacks Briefing Notes and if you do not have your own support crew, you should read the Carmacks Support document and contact Coalmine campground directly to arrange for paid support.

 The River: Carmacks to Minto

-You leave Carmacks feeling refreshed or otherwise after your gear has been checked and no earlier than 7 hours after you arrived and no later than 05:00 on Friday morning even if that is less than 10 hours rest: some of the volunteers will be working Dawson too, and they need to get there well ahead of the first boats.
+You leave Carmacks feeling refreshed or otherwise after your rest or stop-and-go.
+You must leave Carmacks by 06:00 on Friday morning even if that is less than 10 hours rest: some of the volunteers will be working Dawson too, and they need to get there well ahead of the first boats.
 In river miles you are less than half way to Dawson.
 In Paddling hours you are still less than half way, but much closer.
 No more lakes!

 Carmacks to Five Finger Rapids